If you love hunting in the great outdoors and are looking for a new camera to enhance your experience, you might consider picking up a trail camera.

 The Generic Trail Camera is a good trail camera for the price.
 This unit can produce high-resolution photographs and videos that are ideal for hunting or watching the wild game.
 The digital color picture sensor and flash LED offer clear images even in low light conditions.

 This unit has a sleek design and is easy to install.
 These features make it possible to hide this trail camera in any wilderness setting without arousing suspicions from animals or other people.
-It is one of the best trail camera under $50.
+It is one of the best trail cameras under $50.

 It captures videos in full HD 1080P and photos with incredible detail, resolution, and clarity.
 The generic trail camera has a 120° wide-angle detection range, allowing more area in your shots.